-The participant must notify Sedgwick CMS within five days of the successive disability.
+The participant must notify SedgwickCMS within five days of the successive disability.
 Participants in a state-mandated plan must also notify the appropriate state claims administrator.

-For more information about what happens when a participant becomes disabled again, refer to the plan's SPD or evidence of coverage (excluding DSL, VSDI and Leidos CASDI).
+For more information about what happens when a participant becomes disabled again, refer to the Plan Document or Certificate of Insurance for each Plan.